Licensed & Insured • Waterloo, Ontario

 add

-Common indicators include persistent window condensation during winter, musty or stale odours that linger, visible mould in bathrooms or on exterior-facing closet walls, and a stuffy feeling that clears when you open a window.
-If interior doors pull shut on their own when the range hood or dryer runs, that points to negative pressure.
-Homes built or heavily renovated in the last 15 years without an HRV or whole-house ventilation system almost certainly have insufficient fresh air exchange.
+Common indicators include persistent window condensation during winter, musty or stale odours that linger, visible mould on exterior-facing closet walls, and a stuffy feeling that clears when you open a window.
+If interior doors pull shut on their own when the dryer runs, that points to negative pressure.
+Homes built or heavily renovated in the last 15 years without an HRV or whole-house ventilation system almost certainly have insufficient fresh air exchange, whether or not anyone in the household has noticed it yet.

 add